lightning-uq-box/lightning-uq-box/contribution_guide.md

 Now, every time you run ``git commit``, pre-commit will run and let you know if any of the files that you changed fail the linters.
 If pre-commit passes then your code should be ready (style-wise) for a pull request.
 Note that you will need to run ``pre-commit run --all-files`` if any of the hooks in ``.pre-commit-config.yaml`` change, see [here](https://pre-commit.com/#4-optional-run-against-all-the-files>).

+### Tests
+We will have to write unit tests to make sure our code runs as expected.
+This is good practice to check our own working and a necessity before open-sourcing the repo.
+Tests should follow the exact directory structure of the `uq_method_box` directory for each individual python file with the name `test_[filename].py`.

 ### Documentation
 We aim to provide extensive documentation.
 All the docstrings written inside the python files are generated into a readable documentation with the help of [Sphinx](https://www.sphinx-doc.org/en/master/) and [ReadTheDocs](https://readthedocs.org/).
 This means that all functions and classes should be clearly documented.
 We can extend the documentation by writing tutorials or additional information in the corresponding .rst file in the [api](docs/api/).
 In order, to preview the documentation locally you can do the following: